iaquobe/ministry-of-truth/README.md

 -- Me

 This project is the solution.
-It formats videos and puts nice little face masks on each face.
+It formats images and puts nice little face masks on each face.

 In simple words\
 ### before: